karlgrieshop/Bioinformatics_Onboarding/README.md

 Windows/Linux: Ctrl+K V
 Mac: Cmd+K V

-You can't edit these preview modes, but they might softer on your eyes for following the remainder of the tutorial from within VS Code.
+You can't edit these `Preview` modes, but they might be softer on your eyes for following the remainder of the tutorial from within VS Code.

 **Now that you can use the terminal**
 Check if you have git installed by running this command in your terminal: